I have a history with vacuums.

-It’s pretty much what you’d expect, except for a few concerning items.
+The Terms of Service are pretty much what you’d expect, except for a few concerning items.

 5.5.
 Xiaomi specifically brings to the User's attention that, in order to protect the company's business development and right to make adjustments, Xiaomi has the right to modify or suspend the services at any time without notice to the User and without any liability to the User or any third party.

 This means that if Xiaomi ever decides to end the service, I’m SOL.
 Rosie becomes a door stop.

 7.1.
 Xiaomi has the right to amend the terms of this Agreement when necessary, and any such amended terms will be published on relevant web pages.
 If the User does not agree with the amended terms, the User shall cancel the service.
 The User's continuing to use the service constitutes acceptance of the amended terms of the Agreement.

 Xiaomi reserves the right to amend the user agreement at any time.
 It’s up to me to monitor this agreement for amendments.